ma0ho/pvinspect/README.md

 jupyter lab
 ```

 This package contains [example notebooks](examples) that demonstate the most common use cases (to be extended soon).
-In addition, you may refer to the TODO: [TODO](API docs).
+For more details, please refer to the [API docs](https://ma0ho.github.io/pvinspect/).

+## Issues

+In case you encounter anything that does not work, please [open an issue](https://github.com/ma0ho/pvinspect/issues/new) and provide a precise description (include your OS version, python distribution and the like) as well as a minimal code example to reproduce the issue.

+## Citations

+In case you use methods from this package for research purposes, please make sure to cite the the corresponding papers correctly.
+Please refer to the [documentation](https://ma0ho.github.io/pvinspect/) for the correct references.